lrakauskas/lrakauskas.github.io/_backend/nativephp-google-admob-docs/docs/banner-ads.md

 ## Show Banner on App Start

 Banners require some native components to be mounted and obviously you need to keep in mind that PHP side of your app will keep booting fresh on every request.
 Therefore, it's best to show banner on a landing page's controller.
-You should always check if the banner is already visible before showing it to avoid unnecessary API calls
+You should always check if the banner is already visible before showing it to avoid unnecessary API calls.

 ```php
 <?php